Embedding Apex into Apps

 Example

-Here is an example using wazero to invoke the Apex parser.
+Here is an example using wazero to invoke the Apexlang parser.